Expert Tips For Going Red When You're Naturally Brunette

-Based on appearances alone, colouring your hair unicorn pink or mermaid blue may seem like a magical endeavour, but it's actually pretty straightforward, especially if you're naturally brunette.
-Generally, the process involves spending hours lifting your dark hair to light blonde, depositing bright colour to your bleached strands, layering a gloss on top, and boom — you now look like (the cooler, grown-up version of) My Little Pony.
+Based on appearances alone, coloring your hair unicorn pink or mermaid blue may seem like a magical endeavor, but it's actually pretty straightforward, especially if you're naturally brunette.
+Generally, the process involves spending hours lifting your dark hair to light blonde, depositing bright color to your bleached strands, layering a gloss on top, and boom — you now look like (the cooler, grown-up version of) My Little Pony.

 Ahead, we asked the experts to break down everything there is to know about transforming your strands from brunette to brick red — and every shade in between.